andschneider/soil_sense/README.md

 ## General
 This is the API component of the IoT soil sensor.
 It will link the sensor to the database and the database to the front end.
 It started as a serverless learning experiment and has morphed into a Dockerized Flask api.
+The serverless code can be found on the branch `serverless_iced`, or with the `serverless_1.0.0` tag.

 Currently the backend is GCP's managed Cloud SQL offering, running PostgreSQL.
 This is likely to change to a self-hosted Postgres instance.